 What Is Breast Revision Surgery?

-Breast revision surgery is usually performed on an outpatient basis utilizing Monitored Anesthesia Care (MAC).
+Breast revision surgery, or implant explanation with possible implantation afterward, is usually performed on an outpatient basis utilizing Monitored Anesthesia Care (MAC).
 Planning the surgical approach is based on what needs to be revised so procedures can be performed either through previous scars or breast lift (mastopexy) scars.

 Mastopexy or breast lift involves: